 As a fundamental right in the city, it is essential that all tenants are afforded the right to adequate housing.
 Social housing reflects this by serving for the collective good, and constitutes a core part of the social welfare system.
 Cities must ensure that both rental properties and those for sale are promoted through an equal rights approach, providing equal opportunity for both tenants and homeowners.
 The design and functionality of social housing development must be of a high-quality and work for those residents.
 Through the project design process, field research and consultations should be conducted with local residents to ensure their needs are understood.
 The production of space in urban areas has long been characterized by commercial properties based on land rent with the centres of cities typically occupied by expensive houses.
-Only in terms of social attributes can public housing be located in the city centre, whereby people not only want a lower cost of living but also higherquality living conditions and convenient transportation.
+Only in terms of social attributes can public housing be located in the city centre, whereby people not only want a lower cost of living but also higher-quality living conditions and convenient transportation.
 The social housing delivered in Baiwan Jiayuan has achieved a balance among various needs such as site selection, cost and living quality, and has crucially realized the sociality of public housing.

-2. Connect and integrate social housing developments into the wider city, transitioning from the notion of 'community' to 'society'

 In pursuit of security, privacy and private claims to public space, most residential buildings in China are situated within gated communities.
 When discussing the value of open communities, Ma Yansong says that gated communities create 'black holes' within cities where walled barriers create areas void of social interaction and instead produce enclosed spaces that are socially isolated from the rest of the city.
 Eliminating the barriers between housing and individual urban communities, and promoting connection and integration between different communities thus generates significant social value to create more cohesive and inter-connected urban societies.
 It is important that cities facilitate housing developments that maintain compatibility and ensure fluid transitions between inter-linked communities so as to encourage social stability, connectivity and prosperity.

-3. Promote self-organization among tenants and build their capacity for self-governance and mutual support to create more sustainable and resilient communities support network for individuals in the community.
+Promoting self-organization among tenants is important within shared living environments built upon common interests or through voluntary organizations formed for mutual support.
+Regardless of the motivation for its formation, self-organization can enhance the connection and trust among community members and become an important part of the social support network for individuals in the community.
 In addition, well-developed mobilization-action patterns created by various self-organizations in daily operation can enable self-organizations to respond quickly to external shocks.
 As a result, tenants' self-organizations can help enhance the resilience and stability of their communities against crises.